dprojects/setTextures/README.md

 # Main features

-* Store texture URL, repeat factor, rotation and fit mode in object's property.
+* Store texture URL or local HDD path, repeat factor, rotation and fit mode in object's property.
-* Download and show stored textures.
+* Download and show textures from stored URL or local HDD path.
 * Set and refresh texture for all objects or selected object only.
 * Auto fit mode to object shape type.
 * Small GUI interface in corner to see 3D model refresh.